 Pupils began to narrow down their curriculum in S3 but it is in the Senior Phase that they specialise in subjects that they take on to formal qualifications.
 The Senior Phase is a three-year experience.
 At Kyle, we plan what a young person will achieve over the 3 years and are aspirational about what they will leave with.
 The Senior Phase is not just about qualifications.
 Today, competition for courses and jobs is tough and our aim is that young people leave school with a portfolio of qualifications and awards (such as SQA Higher Leadership, the Duke of Edinburgh's Award or the Saltire award).
-They will also develop important skills and qualities through work experience, volunteering, acting as prefects, sports leaders and members of school committees, groups or clubs.
+They will also develop important skills and qualities through work experience.

+important skills and qualities through work experience, volunteering, acting as prefects, sports leaders and members of school committees, groups or clubs.